sarafernandezab/eMusic_Box_Roma/README.md

 **Sara Fernández Abalde**
 sara.abalde@iit.it

-Please include "eMB Roma Max/MSP" in the subject line when reporting issues.
+Please include "eMB Roma" in the subject line when reporting issues.